ANALYSIS-Why Trump's Republican rivals are lining up behind him to attack the FBI

 "Trump's attacks on the FBI are so pervasive amongst Republican primary voters that his rivals can't say something different to Trump on that," said Kyle Kondik, a non-partisan analyst at the University of Virginia Center for Politics.

-Trump intensified his attacks on the FBI after taking office, enraged by a federal investigation into alleged ties between his 2016 election campaign and Russia, which ultimately found no evidence of collusion.
+Trump intensified his attacks on the FBI after taking office, enraged by a federal investigation into alleged ties between his 2016 election campaign and Russia.

+That probe did not find that Trump or his campaign coordinated with Russia to interfere in the 2016 election, but it laid out instances where Trump allegedly obstructed the investigation and stated that "while this report does not conclude that the President committed a crime, it also does not exonerate him."

 That anti-FBI sentiment was fueled by the agency's decision not to prosecute Trump's 2016 opponent, Democrat Hillary Clinton, for using a private email server when she was U.S. secretary of state.
 Then-FBI Director James Comey rebuked Clinton, calling her handling of classified information careless, but said there was no clear evidence she or her aides intentionally broke laws.